silx-kit/silx-training/python/python/exceptions.rst

 Catching exceptions
 -------------------

-code to deal woth exceptions
+code to deal with exceptions

     .. code-block:: python